dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 An extension *is* in scope if the name is *shadowed* by another declaration (a class or local variable with the same name shadowing a top-level or imported declaration, a top-level declaration shadowing an imported extension, or a non-platform import shadowing a platform import).

-An extension *is* in scope if is imported, and the extension name conflicts with one or more other imported declarations.
+An extension *is* in scope if it is imported, and the extension name conflicts with one or more other imported declarations.

-The usual rules applies to referencing the extension by name, which can be useful in some situations; the extension's *name* is only accessible if it is not shadowed and not conflicting with another imported declaration.
+The usual rules apply to referencing the extension by name, which can be useful in some situations; the extension's *name* is only accessible if it is not shadowed and not conflicting with another imported declaration.

 If an extension conflicts with, or is shadowed by, another declaration, and you need to access it by name anyway, it can be imported with a prefix and the name referenced through that prefix.